OpenOlitor/openolitor-docker-compose/README.md

  *  Configure a firewall: Don't expose the ports of the database, S3 and such to the outside.

+## Run on a ROOT server

+Simply run OpenOlitor on a ROOT server?
+We have [a step-by-step guide](docs/env-server.md) available.

 ## Insights: Services

 The following services are started: